Rizwanur Rahman: Politicians' statements and rioting

-The eminent singer and ex-MP Kabir Suman has also sang a protest song showing his sympathy for the Hindu-Muslim couple named RIZWANUR BRITYO in the year 2008.
+Indian singer and ex-MP Kabir Suman also sang a protest song showing his sympathy for the Hindu-Muslim couple named "Rizwanur Brityo" in the year 2008.

 Violence and rioting by disaffected Muslims

 On 22 September 2007, a violent Muslim mob went on rampage in the Park Circus and Tiljala area of Kolkata – Beniapukur, Topsia, Tangra and Kkaraya Police Station Areas – and set a police vehicle on fire when a rumour spread that Rehman's body had disappeared from the police morgue.
 More than a dozen policemen were injured in brickbatting and stone-pelting.
 They again set a police vehicle on fire around noon.
 The area became a battlefield as the angry mob first blocked a road and then burned out 8 private buses.
 Some young Muslims were seen brandishing swords and shotguns.
 A few shots were fired at the mob by the police.
 The enraged mob, numbering around 300, then attacked policemen with bricks and yet another 4x4 jeep was set on fire.
 Heavily outnumbered and facing unprecedented ferocity from angry Muslim youths brandishing swords, machetes and shotguns, Police was forced to beat a retreat.

 It was only after Eastern Frontier Rifles was deployed that the riot was quelled.
 17 policemen were injured, while 24 Muslim youths were injured.
 12 vehicles had been completely damaged – including three police vehicles, including a special 4x4 jeep.